What is a kuksa ?

 According to the desire of its creator, a kuksa can have or not a decoration.
 Here are some of the most common decorations.

-The most classical decoration is a piece of reindeer horn polished and inlaid in the handle of the cup.
-Indeed, reindeer being part of the Sami life, reindeer bone came naturally to decorate the wooden cups they created.
+The most classic decoration is a piece of polished reindeer antler inlaid in the handle of the cup.
+Indeed, reindeer being part of Sami life, reindeer antlers came naturally to embellish the wooden cups they created.

 5.2 Leather hook